October 2022 newsletter

 Scam text messages and phone calls

-There have been reports of a number of scams circulating with messages claiming to be from The City of Calgary, Calgary Parking Authority, Enmax, and others.
+There have been reports of a number of scams circulating with messages claiming to be from The City of Calgary, Calgary Parking, Enmax, and others.
 Targets receive phone calls or text messages claiming that they have outstanding fines or unpaid bills.

 The City does NOT send text messages demanding payment.
 The Calgary Police Service has valuable tips on recognizing and reporting these scams.